vikiscripts/MyTestBlog/about.md

 ## About VikiScripts Python Tutorial

-This is a Python Tutorial Site designed by VikiScripts team to learning Basic Python Scripting.
+This is a Python Tutorial Site designed by VikiScripts team for learning Basic Python Scripting.

-The Idea is to learn the Pyhthon Bassics and Implement the python as scripting language for automating tasks for Infrastructure Routine operertions.
+The Idea is to learn the Pyhthon Basics and Implement python as scripting language for automating tasks for Infrastructure Routine operertions.

 We are using Datacamp services for creating Python Tutorials.